How to Contact Us for Help

 If you are contacting us on behalf of someone else, we may ask to speak directly to that person.
-This is because, in most cases, we take direction from the person with the disability who needs help unless he or she is a minor, or they have a guardian.
+This is because, in most cases, we take direction from the person with the disability who needs help unless they are a minor or they have a legal guardian.

-When you contact us by phone, a receptionist will start the process by asking you a few basic questions before passing along the request to an intake specialist.
+When you contact us by phone, our front desk staff will start the process by asking you a few basic questions before passing along the request to an intake specialist.
 If you contact us about an issue we cannot help with we will do our best to refer you to someone outside of our agency who may be able to help.

 If you call us with a request, but no one is available to take your call, please leave a voice mail message in our general voicemail.
 In your message, please provide the same information listed above.